-Morris - Friends' Primary Years is made up of Kindergarten, housed in Swarthmore, Prep - Year 2 classes, located in the Wells building, and the Years 3 - 6 classes in the Walpole building.
+Morris - Friends' Primary Years is made up of Kindergarten, housed in Swarthmore, Prep to Year 2 classes, located in the Wells building, and the Years 3 to Year 6 classes in the Walpole building.
 There are specialist art and music classrooms, a library, a student support centre and various other teaching and office areas.
+Morris has approximately 450 students.